-Vasant Shetty leads Saama India and is responsible for its revenue, people management, operations and growth.
 Vasant enjoys not only being a part of such a fast growing company, but also working with Saama employees known for their high energy, passion and dedication.
-Vasant has over 16 years of experience in operations, marketing, and supporting technology solutions in the Business Intelligence and data analytics space in India and North America.
-Vasant finds the new days of data analytics to be exciting, and believes that Saama’s 15 years of expertise will help the company to reach new heights.
+Vasant has over 20 years of experience in operations, marketing, and supporting technology solutions in the Business Intelligence and data analytics space in India and North America.
+Vasant finds the new days of data analytics to be exciting, and believes that Saama’s 18 years of expertise will help the company to reach new heights.

 Prior to Saama, Vasant held a leadership position at DataStraits, a data analytics services company, where he was responsible for establishing a global product development and data analytics team in India and increasing the DataStraits footprint globally.
 Prior to DataStraits, he was responsible for building the center of excellence for business Intelligence at Capgemini, a leading services firm.